Understanding the Connection Between Libido and Testosterone In Men

 Performance anxiety, reduced confidence, and strain on relationships are common domino effects of low libido or erectile dysfunction.
 Over time, this can create a cycle where worry itself becomes part of the problem, making intimacy feel even more stressful.

 Low testosterone can contribute to ED, especially when low libido is also present.
-However, ED isn’t always caused by lack of testosterone alone.
-Blood flow, nerve function, stress, sleep, medications, and overall cardiovascular health can all be factors of ED.
+However, ED isn’t always caused by low testosterone alone.
+Blood flow, nerve function, stress, sleep, medications, and overall cardiovascular health can all play a role.

 Research suggests that around 20–30% of men with ED also have low testosterone, which means hormones may be part of the picture, but they’re not the whole story.
 That’s why proper lab testing matters for full context.